 We help these homeowners by promoting their house to a network of thousands of potential buyers.
 Making their house available to a marketplace of investors ensures they get the best off-market price possible.

-Many iBuyers, on the other hand, are in a bit more of a hurry.
-They overlook homes that need a little extra work, putting their energy into buying homes they can sell fast.
+Many iBuyers are in a bit more of a hurry.
+They put their energy into buying homes they can sell fast.

 But even if an iBuyer says no to your home, that’s not the end of the game.
 Not all off-market buyers are the same.
-In fact, many of our customers come to us after being rejected by an iBuyer because their property requires too much work.
+In fact, some of our customers come to us after being rejected by an iBuyer because their property requires too much work.
 At Sundae, we work with homeowners and properties of all kinds.

 Read more: How to Decide if Sundae Is Right for You